Naumann-Lab/pandastim/README.md

 ### Stytra Requirement
 Adapted Stytra from the Vilim Štih et al. @portugueslab Modified Stytra included in the stytra folder, but needs to be moved outside of the pandastim folder when installed

+### SVS Camera requirement
+need to install the svs camera SDK